7 Things To Be Careful Of After Surgery

 #1: Driving

-The second reason is that driving can often aggravate scars – while it may seem like you’re sitting down and not doing much, all that steering, turning around, and changing gear can result in sharp movements that could open up an incision scar.
+The second reason is that driving can often aggravate scars – while it may seem like you’re sitting down and not doing much, all that steering, turning around, and changing gears can result in sharp movements that could open up an incision scar.

 #2: Heavy Lifting

 Lifting heavy objects puts a strain on our muscles.
-This in turn may cause surgery scars to open up if you’re not careful.
+This, in turn, may cause surgery scars to open up if you’re not careful.
 As a result, you should avoid doing any heavy lifting for two to three weeks after surgery.

 This doesn’t just include large boxes and furniture – you should ideally avoid lifting anything over 10 pounds as even a mild strain can cause pressure.
 Ask other people to carry heavy items like shopping bags for you.
 If you have young kids, try to resist picking them up or carrying them.